Infinite measure mixing for some mechanical systems: Preliminaries on Lorentz gas and related systems.

 The image of a standard pair by the dynamics is a weighted sum of standard pairs (the image of a homogeneous unstable curve is a family of homogeneous unstable curves and the regularity of the density of $\rho$ is preserved).
 A weighted sum of standard pairs is called a standard family.
 Namely, a standard family is a (possibly uncountable) collection of standard pairs $\mathcal G=\{ (W_{a}, \nu_a) \}_{ a \in \mathfrak A}$ and a probability measure $\eta = \eta_{\mathcal G}$ on $ \mathfrak A$.
 Such a standard family $\cG$ induces a measure on $M$ by

 For standard families, the $Z$-function is defined as

-Important special cases are standard pair ($\mathfrak A$ has a single element) or the decomposition of $\nu$ into conditional measures on unstable manifolds.
+Important special cases are standard pairs ($\mathfrak A$ has a single element {$\ell$, in which case we simply write $\nu_{\cG} = \nu_{\ell}$}) or the decomposition of { the invariant measure} $\nu$ into conditional measures on unstable manifolds.
 It can be shown that the conditional measures have the required regularity and the $Z$-function of this family is finite.

 Standard pairs are stretched by the dynamics due to expansion and are cut by singularities.
 The next result tells us that "the expansion wins over fragmentation", that is, most of the weight is carried by long curves.